mihir-chhatre/netflix-stream-pulse/README.md

 # Netflix-Stream-Pulse

-> Status: **TBD**
+> Status: **DONE**

 ## Project Overview
-The Netflix-Stream-Pulse project is designed as a real-time data processing and analytics platform, simulating Netflix user activity.
+The Netflix-Stream-Pulse project is designed simulating Netflix user activity, providing a platform for real-time data processing and analytics.

 <br>